Sk1ttlezWasH3re/Sk1ttlezWasH3re/README.md

 > <sup> Hello!
-I mainly go by Skittles, although i accept names such as Noli, TwoTime, Rust, Abaddon and any other heavy kin/IRL char.
+We mainly go by Skittles and Rust, although we accept names such as Noli, TwoTime, Jx1dx1 and sometimes Abaddon and any other heavy kin/IRL char.
 We also accept just "ok". . .
 It's a funny one.
-Minor with too much internet access, i may randomly come off as problematic, sorry about that. </sup>
+WE HAVE BPD AND ALEXITHYMIA.
+We in most cases can't recognize what you express unless tonetags are used.
+We also split often & cannot function without you 4 an extended period of time if we manage to attach(which'll be very rare),, we have severe attachment issues of many kinds.
+Sorry about that. </sup>
 >
 > ﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏
 >
 > <sup> ✦ Read our BYI/DNI carrd before interacting . --> https://skittlez1dni.carrd.co
 >
->  <sup> Our main carrd --> https://sk1ttlez.carrd.co </sup>
+>  <sup> __ Our main carrd --> https://sk1ttlezwash3re.carrd.co </sup>
 >
+> <sup> ✦ 4teen .
+Please only send lightly sexual innuendos/jokes unless we're friends.</sup>
+>
 > <sup> ✦ As of 30th Aug 2025 — i may occasionally refer to myself by we/us.
-Reminder i am **NOT** a OSDD/DID system nor anything similar — It is purely cosmetic/for fun. </sup>
+Reminder i am **NOT** a OSDD/DID system nor anything similar — It is purely cosmetic/for fun.
+Will mainly do this with familiar people as we hate being confused as a system. </sup>

 <img width="1414" height="176" alt="1000061518" src="https://github.com/user-attachments/assets/805c9a48-a609-4e61-8d0b-52cd0da6faa4" />